A trust-region method for derivative-free nonlinear constrained stochastic optimization: Other work

+Before diving into the description of our method we give a brief history and of existing optimization techniques to solve~\eqref{eq:general_robust_opt_problem} in the following paragraphs.
+We particularly point to a recent review paper \cite{Larson2019} for a comprehensive summary of derivative-free optimization methods.

-With only black box evaluations available, we only have access to approximations of $\mathcal{R}$ for solving (\ref{eq:general_robust_opt_problem}), which therefore becomes a stochastic optimization problem.
-For these type of problems there exist several optimization techniques to approximate solutions.
-One of them is Sample Average Approximation (SAA) \cite{Kim2011}, where a set of samples $\{\theta_i\}_{i=1}^N \subset \Theta$ is chosen for approximating the robustness measures $R_N \approx \mathcal{R}$ before starting the optimization.
-This set of samples is then fixed throughout the optimization process to minimize the sample approximated objective function $\mathcal{R}^f$.
-This procedure results in approximate solutions of (\ref{eq:general_robust_opt_problem}) that depend on the particular choice of samples used.
+One possible optimization approach is Sample Average Approximation (SAA) \cite{Kim2011}, where a set of samples $\{\theta_i\}_{i=1}^N \subset \Theta$ is chosen for approximating the robustness measures $R_N \approx \mathcal{R}$.
+This set of samples is fixed throughout the optimization process to minimize the sample approximated objective function $\mathcal{R}^f$.
+This results in approximate solutions of (\ref{eq:general_robust_opt_problem}) that depend on the particular choice of samples used.
 In order to reduce the associated approximation error, typically several optimization runs are averaged or the sample size $N \rightarrow \infty$ is increased; see \cite{Ahmed2008, Rubinstein1993, Shapiro2009}.
-An error analysis of an SAA approach for constrained optimization problems can be found in \cite{Bayraksan2006}.
-The advantage of SAA is that the inaccuracies in the sample approximation $R_N$ of $\mathcal{R}$ are fixed to a non-random error and thus deterministic black box optimization methods can be used to solve the optimization problem.\\
+An error analysis of SAA for constrained optimization problems can be found in \cite{Bayraksan2006}.
+The advantage of SAA is that it eliminates the noise introduced by different sample approximations between optimization steps and thus deterministic black box optimization methods can be used to solve the optimization problem.

-Alternative approaches to SAA re-sample the uncertain parameters $\theta$ every time the robustness measures are evaluated.
-Due to the re-sampling, the evaluations of the approximate robustness measures $R_N(x)$ exhibit {\it sampling noise} (see Figure \ref{fig:smoothness_of_robustness_measures}) and thus solving (\ref{eq:general_robust_opt_problem}) requires stochastic optimization methods.